apache/hudi/website/docs/query_engine_setup.md

 ```

 ## Trino

+Just like PrestoDB, there are two ways to query Hudi tables using Trino i.e. either using Hive connector or the native
+Hudi connector.
+If you're on Trino version **398** or higher, it is recommended to use the Hudi connector.
+To learn more
+about the usage of Hudi connector, please check out the [connector documentation](https://trino.io/docs/current/connector/hudi.html).
+Both the connectors are on par in terms of query support, i.e. 'Snapshot' queries for Copy-On-Write tables and
+'Read Optimized' queries for Merge-On-Read tables.

 :::note
 [Trino](https://trino.io/) (formerly PrestoSQL) was forked off of PrestoDB a few years ago.
 Hudi supports 'Snapshot' queries for Copy-On-Write tables and 'Read Optimized' queries
 for Merge-On-Read tables.
 This is through the initial input format based integration in PrestoDB (pre forking).
 This approach has
 known performance limitations with very large tables, which has been since fixed on PrestoDB.
-We are working on replicating the same fixes on Trino as well.
+We recommend using the new Hudi connector in Trino (released since Trino version 398).
 :::

 To query Hudi tables on Trino, please place the `hudi-trino-bundle` jar into the Hive connector installation `<trino_install>/plugin/hive-hadoop2`.